 1. Make sure you’re at the right sauna!
 There are gay saunas, swinger or couples saunas and sex club saunas, just to name a few.
 Your local traditional Turkish or Japanese style bath house may not be the right place to display your exhibitionist activities!

 2. Consent, consent, consent.
-When you find the right sauna, follow the etiquette and rules - sometimes you’ll be in a full blow orgy, other times it could just be you and your partner(s).
+When you find the right sauna, follow the etiquette and rules - sometimes you’ll be in a full-blown orgy, other times it could just be you and your partner(s).
 Either way make sure everyone agrees.

 3. Steam and fire are sexy but they also burn and leave scars.
 Be aware of your surroundings.